rchapman2000/COVID-WasteWater-NE/README.md

 # Get Mutation Profile Module
 The Get Mutation Profile module can be used to isolate mutation profiles of specified lineages for manual comparison.

-A single lineage or list of lineages separated by commas can be supplied, and the mutation profiles will be aggregated into one output CSV file.
+A single lineage or list of lineages separated by commas can be supplied, and the mutation profiles will be aggregated into an output file.
+If multiple lineages are supplied (and found within the supplied barcodes), the output file will also contain the unique mutations and defining mutations of the supplied lineages.
+There terms are defined as follows:

+- Unique Mutations - the mutations that, out of the lineages provided, are only found in a given lineage.
+- Defining Mutations - the combination of mutations that distinguishes a given lineage from the other lineages provided.

 This module also takes into account the fact that individual lineages may be present in S-Gene identical groups.
 Thus, it also outputs a summary file that notes whether a lineage is member in a certain S-gene identical group and lists the other lineages present in the group.

 *Note: automated test cases for this module are in development*
 ## Running the Get Mutation Profile Module